devlive-community/datacap/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Other issues
+name: 🚀 Other issues
 about: Describe this issue template's purpose here.
-title: 🚀[Other] This is title
+title: 🚀 [Other] This is title
 labels:
   - other
 assignees: ''